 The Commission's partnership with the other EU institutions and the Member States, as defined in the Treaties, is fundamental.
-The Union only succeeds when everyone is pulling in the same direction: this is why we should work in the months to come to forge a common understanding between the institutions about what we want to achieve and how we will go about it.
+The Union only succeeds when everyone is pulling in the same direction: this is why we should continue to work to forge a common understanding between the institutions about what we want to achieve and how we will go about it.

 The Commission's relationship with the European Parliament is the source of our democratic legitimacy.
 This must, therefore, be a political and not a technocratic partnership.
-I expect all Commissioners to invest in this relationship and to make themselves available for and to take an active part in plenary sessions, committee meetings and trilogue negotiations.
-The meetings with the parliamentary committees over the weeks to come will be an opportunity for you to lay the foundations for a productive working relationship, to explain how your work will contribute to joint political priorities, and to demonstrate your commitment and suitability for your broader role as a Member of the College.
+I expect all Commissioners to invest in this relationship.
+The meetings with the parliamentary committee(s) over the weeks to come will be an opportunity for you to lay the foundations for a productive working relationship, to explain how your work will contribute to joint political priorities, and to demonstrate your commitment and suitability for your broader role as a Member of the College.

 Effective policy-making also requires a deep understanding of every one of the Member States, of their common challenges and of their diversity.
 While fulfilling your obligation to participate in Commission meetings and engage with the European institutions, I want you all to be politically active in the Member States and in dialogues with citizens, by presenting and communicating our common agenda, listening to ideas and engaging with stakeholders.
-In this context, I want all Commissioners to commit to a new partnership with national Parliaments: they deserve particular attention and I want, under the coordination of the first Vice-President, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights, important proposals or initiatives to be presented and explained in national Parliaments by Members of the Commission.
+In this context, I want all Commissioners to commit to a new partnership with national Parliaments: they deserve particular attention and I want, under the coordination of the First Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights, important proposals or initiatives to be presented and explained in national Parliaments by Members of the Commission.
 This should also allow us to deepen the country-specific knowledge within our institution and to build mutual understanding and effective channels of communication between the national and the European level.

-The European Union has come through one of the most testing periods in its history.
-The effects of the economic and financial crisis are still causing great hardship in many parts of Europe.
+The European Union is in one of the most testing periods in its history.
+As I said in my Mission Letters at the beginning of the mandate, the effects of the economic and financial crisis are still causing great hardship in many parts of Europe.
 We live in a Union with a 29th state of unemployed people, many of them young people who feel side-lined.
-Until this situation has changed, this 29th state must be our number one concern, and we have to be very determined and very responsible in carrying out our work as Members of this Commission.
+Until this situation has changed, this 29th state must be our number one concern.
+In addition, we have to cope with the refugee crisis, with the aftermath of the UK referendum and with the increased threat of terrorism.
+This is why I need all Commissioners to be very determined and very responsible in carrying out their work as Members of this Commission, in full independence and without seeking or taking instructions from any Government or other institution, body, office or entity and with only the promotion of the general interest of the Union in mind.